Gauravjeetsingh/shell-scripts/readme.md

 ============
 1) Clone the repository using git clone https://github.com/Gauravjeetsingh/shell-scripts.git

-2) Change the permissions of script by: chmod 755 compile
+2) Change the permissions of script by: chmod 755 script-name

 3) Run the script by: ./script-name